sunilabrahamindia/sunilabraham/tsap/tools.md

 {% include documentation-notice.html %}

-The **Tools** page records software, platforms, services, and technologies used by members of The Sunil Abraham Project (TSAP) in the course of project work.
+The **Tools We Use** page records software, platforms, services, and technologies used by members of The Sunil Abraham Project (TSAP) in the course of project work.

 This page does not attempt to document every tool used by project members.
 Instead, it focuses on tools that are used regularly, play a significant role in TSAP workflows, or support core project activities such as research, writing, publishing, preservation, administration, communication, and project management.